 Animal agriculture under grazing in Alberta

-Ekene Iheshiulo - PhD student
+Ekene Iheshiulo - PhD Candidate

 He started in 2019 and his focus is on crop rotations, soil health and agroecosystem resiliency.
 This research is in co-supervision and close collaboration with Agriculture Canada - Lethbridge Station.